The information in this article applies to:

 Confirm that your version of Chief Architect can import files from the version of AutoCAD used to create the .dxf/.dwg file you want to import.
 For example:

-You can find out what AutoCAD versions your version of Chief Architect can import by referring to the Importing & Exporting chapter of the Chief Architect Reference Manual.
+You can find out what AutoCAD versions your version of Chief Architect can import by referring to the information provided in the Chief Architect Help.

 If any AutoCAD files are referenced using AutoCAD's X Referencing command, they will not be imported.